Church of Christ

 The message we bring is the message of Jesus.
 The work of Jesus was and is to restore people to God, the creator of all things.
 To understand Jesus' work one must understand our need for restoration in the first place.

 While God is just, He is also merciful, but mercy is offered on His terms.
-Jesus took our punishment for us, an by obedient faith in his work, we are restored to God.
-When God looks at the faithful, He doesn't see their sin because the punishment that Jesus accepted satisfies God's desire for justice.
-Therefore, by faith in Jesus and his life, death, burial, and ressurection, we contact the mercy of God and receive eternal life.
+Jesus took our punishment for us, and by obedient faith in his work, we are restored to God.
+When God looks at the faithful, He doesn't see their sin because the punishment that Jesus accepted satisfies the need for justice.
+Therefore, through obedient faith in Jesus and his life, death, burial, and ressurection, we have access to the mercy of God and eternal life.

 The Source